cassie-s/cassie-s/README.md

 # Hello World, I'm Cassie! :wave:

-I am a Front End Developer from Minneapolis, MN.
-I recently gained a certificate in Full Stack Web Development from the University of Minnesota.
+I am a Software Engineer from Minneapolis, MN.
+I have a certificate in Full Stack Web Development from the University of Minnesota.
 I can't wait to work with you!

 # 💻 My Tech Stack